Why do you need gift shop insurance?

 Public liability insurance

-If your gift shop is open to the general public, you should carry public liability insurance in event that someone is injured or his property is damaged in your gift store.
+If your gift shop is open to the general public, you should carry public liability insurance in the event that someone is injured or his property is damaged in your gift store.

 Most gift shops have a lot of items for sale.
 Stock insurance pays for the expense of replacing stock that is destroyed, stolen, or damaged.
 It’s crucial to know that the claim amount will cover the cost of replacing your gift store’s stock, not the suggested retail price.